addejans/ev-routing/README.md

 - [API Documentation](#api-documentation)

 ## **Overview**
 This project simulates the routing of electric vehicles (EVs) from one point to another, considering key factors like battery consumption, charging stations, and road networks.
-The frontend uses **Leaflet.js** for map visualization, and the backend is powered by **Python** (Flask or FastAPI) to handle routing algorithms, battery simulation, and more.
+The frontend uses **Leaflet.js** for map visualization, and the backend is powered by **Python** (Flask) to handle routing algorithms, battery simulation, charging station management, and more.

-The project is developed iteratively, starting with simple point-to-point navigation and expanding to include dynamic routing, charging station management, and real-time EV data.
+The project is being developed iteratively, starting with simple point-to-point navigation and expanding to include dynamic routing, charging station management, and real-time EV data.

 ## **Demo**